yale-rhgp/yale-rhgp.github.io/_posts/2022-05-10-modern-pro-life.md

 ---
-title: "The Rise of the Modern Pro-Left"
+title: "The Making of the Modern Pro-Life Movement"
 author: Samantha Pohly
 ---